minprog/project/milestones/10 proposal/10 Proposal.md

 - Elderly people who are generally unfamiliar with the project's topic.
 - People on the move.
-- Powerusers only, they know the topic inside and out.
+- Power users only, they know the topic inside and out.
 - The inhabitants of Lab42.
 - Me, myself, and I.